Marked snowshoe trail - RED - Steinhaug

 Good to know about our marked snowshoe trails

-Trail maps can be found on Strava.
-Here are links directly to the various trails:
+Trail maps are available on Strava.
+Here are direct links to the different trails:

 Yellow trail - Bøastølen